THUwangcy/ReChorus/README.md

 - [Loader](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseLoader.py): load dataset into DataFrame and append necessary information to each instance
 - [Runner](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py): control the training process and model evaluation
-- [Model](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py): prepare batches according to DataFrames in the loader, and define how to generate ranking scores, which will be used in the runner
+- [Model](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py): prepare batches according to DataFrames in the loader, and define how to generate ranking scores

 With this framework, we can easily compare different state-of-the-art models under the same experimental setting.
 The characteristics of our framework can be summarized as follows:

 - **Light**: the framework is accomplished in less than a thousand lines of code, and a new model can be defined with dozens of lines of code
-- **Efficient**: around 85-90% GPU utilization during training for deep models, and special implementations for Top-K recommendation evaluation
+- **Efficient**: around 85-90% GPU utilization during training for deep models, and special implementations for the evaluation of Top-K recommendation
 - **Neat**: clean codes with adequate comments, as well as beautiful training logs
-- **Specializing**: concentrate on your model design in a single model file, including batch preparation, parameter definition, prediction, etc.
+- **Specializing**: concentrate on your model design in a single model file
 - **Flexible**: implement new loaders or runners for different datasets and experimental settings, and each model can be assigned with different helpers